xuankimtran/docs-1/pages/katalon-studio/how-to-guides/implement_ddt_mysql.md

 >
 > See Katalon Studio built-in libraries [here](https://docs.katalon.com/katalon-studio/docs/database-settings.html#introduce-database-connection).

 From v8.0 onwards, MySQL becomes an external library.
 This change impacts the configuration of all existing projects having configured MySQL DB connection.
-This document shows you how to configure MySQL database connection to continue using it.
+The document shows you how to configure MySQL database connection to continue using it.

-This section provides a usage example by connecting to MariaDB, a database with an external JDBC driver.

 ### Connect to MySQL database with the external JDBC driver

+This section provides a usage example by connecting to MySQL database with an external JDBC driver.

 **Requirements**